qwasi/android-sdk/README.md

     <uses-permission android:name="android.permission.BLUETOOTH_ADMIN"/>
 ```

-Also if you wish to use the default QwasiNotificationManager, QwasiLocationManager, to handle Location and Notifications these will needed to be added to the AndroidManifest as well
+Also if you wish to use the default QwasiGCMReciever, QwasiGeoFence, Beacon Service, and Closed app notifications these will needed to be declared in your application.

 ```xml
     <application...>